-A Symposium on Globalism in Postwar Art is organized by Louisiana Research as part of the program Multiple Modernities.
+A Symposium on Globalism in Postwar Art is organized by Louisiana Research as part of the programme Multiple Modernities.
 The symposium Multiple Modernisms will take place at Louisiana Museum of Modern Art on 2-3 November 2017.

 See below for programme and registration.

 Recent years have heralded a paradigm shift in the way we think about modernity and aesthetic modernism as expressed in notions of multiple modernities (Eisenstadt 2000), global modernisms, and even planetary modernisms (Friedman 2015).
 In particular, the crucial years of the mid-20th century after the demarcation line of 1945 have been subject to reassessment and new interest in academic studies as well as in curatorial activities.
 The canonical understanding of the formation of new artistic paradigms during this period has been enriched by addressing parallel artistic shifts from a global perspective and how these alternatively depart or are informed by the former.